anic17/batch-plugins/BATool/README.md

 3) **Will newer versions have a bigger size?**
 Answer: Probably, as the machine code will be bigger because it will have more features.

-4) **In what programming language is BATool developped.
+4) **In what programming language is BATool developped?
 And which compiler is used?**
 Answer: I created BATool in C. I compiled it using Tiny C Compiler.

 5) **I found a bug: Where can I report it?**